ElectroPlan Helpful Hints and How-To’s

-After downloading Supplier Price data files, this allows you to catalogue files for future use and to match Supplier’s Product Codes with ElectroPlan Cost Items to enable re-calculation of Component Pricing based directly on you Buy Price from the Supplier.
+After downloading Supplier Price data files from your wholesaler’s website, this allows you to catalogue files for future use and to match Supplier’s Product Codes with ElectroPlan Cost Items to enable re-calculation of Component Pricing based directly on you Buy Price from the Supplier.

 Follow this link to the “Advanced Insights” page for more details.

-Creates a PDF document of the project.
-Select which parts of the project to include and the type of document: Quote with various document sections, Certificate of Compliance, selected project details.
+Select which parts of the project to include and what type of document it is – Quote, Estimate, Invoice, Certificate of Compliance.
 Click here to see examples of exported documents.

 Selecting Document Sections – Total Price Page (Customer and Site details, Description of Work, Total Price, Quote Validity and Payment Terms, Statement of Compliance) Component and Selected Additional Items Listing, Project Notes, Terms and Conditions, Acceptance Form.
 The default selection of document sections can be set in the Settings and Option tab of the Tools and Settings window.